Written by Preston Hickman, DVM, Wichita Equine and Sports Medicine

 Grazing behavior and movement patterns have led to an understanding of the horse’s ability to avoid parasitism.
 Recent research has increased our understanding of the horse’s development of an acquired immunity to parasitism.
 This understanding has led to current recommendations such as grouping practices based on age, rotational grazing strategies, cross grazing strategies, and pasture grooming recommendations.
 Though current research has greatly increased our knowledge of equine behavior, the ability to predict the behavior of the infective stage larvae will be needed to eliminate parasitism in the future.

-Parasites over time have also become very adept at avoiding destruction by dewormers and this resistance has led to the current concept referred to as “strategic rotational deworming”.
-This practice is based on fecal egg counts, lifecycle of the parasite, pasture management, and knowledge of the horse’s age, breed, sex, etc. Most parasites must undergo several molting stages before they become infective.
+Parasites over time have also become very adept at avoiding destruction by dewormers.
+Most parasites must undergo several molting stages before they become infective.
 Therefore, it is important that we understand the lifecycle of the parasites so that we can intervene at opportune times.
-With this strategy we can impact the greatest number of infective larvae horses are likely to consume.
-Until recently horses were dewormed every two months or at least four times per year.
+With this strategy, we can impact the greatest number of infective larvae horses are likely to consume.
+Until recently, horses were dewormed every two months or at least four times per year.
 However, current recommendations are based around egg counts expressed as eggs per gram of feces.
 Utilizing the fact that only 20% of the animals on a pasture are accounting for greater than 90% of the parasites being ingested it is clear why this method would be more judicious and have the greatest impact on parasite resistance.
 Our current animal husbandry and housing practices make it realistic in many cases to maintain fecal egg counts on individual horses.
 Although it should be stressed, a negative egg count or a low egg count does not imply a parasite free horse.
 Some parasites throughout their lifecycle cause more damage in their immature stages than they do as adults (when they would be shedding eggs).
 Because of this factor, timing is critical to preventing extensive damage.
 Understanding lifecycle also helps us understand susceptibility of most parasites, since during their molting stage, (cocoons stage) many are not susceptible to dewormers.

 Anthelmentics or dewormers have many classifications and it is recommended that you and your veterinarian make the decision as a partnership.
 This will ensure that your horse will be the forefront of any decisions made, and that all steps employed will benefit his well-being while providing the most judicious complete parasite control program.